tutumcloud/support-docs/changelog/tutum_0.19.0.md

 - Fixed a bug that prevented you from editing a service when the image tag no longer existed.
 Thanks to everyone who pointed out this issue!

 - More than 100 minor fixes and improvements in performance, stability and security as we ready up for GA in Q1 2016!
-Tip: it's time to start getting excited :)
+Hint: it's time to start getting excited :)